sbahrin3/BeeHRM/README.md

 ## Database

 Database configuration parameters are declared in the dbconnection.properties file.
 This project support any database.
-I have created a sample connections for H2 and MySQL in the dbconnection.properties.copy file.
+I have created a sample connections for H2, POSTRESQL and MySQL in the dbconnection.properties.copy file.

 H2 Database.